OlafDamianMadejski/Final-Project-BFOR643/README.md

 ​Session hijacking is the act of gaining someone’s unique session ID and making the server believe that its yours can make the server treat you as that authenticated user.

-Image 1 shows a my session ID that alerted onto my screen after injecting the code shown into the search field on Altoro Mutual.
+Image 1 shows my session ID that alerted onto my screen after injecting the code shown into the search field on Altoro Mutual.

 *Image 1*